Princeton-CDH/annotorious-tahqiq/README.md

 // Locate an empty HTML element that the editor will be placed into const annotationContainer = document.getElementById("annotation");
+// And an empty HTML fieldset element that toolbar tools will be placed into const toolbarContainer = document.getElementById("tahqiq-toolbar");

 // Your TinyMCE editor API key (optional, can be omitted for testing purposes) const tinyApiKey = "1234567890";